-P.D. says that with samples in hand, you should cold call restaurants with whom you want to do business and let them try your products.
-If your product is of good quality, it should sell itself.
-But you have to get people to try it.
+P.D. says that with samples in hand, cold call restaurants with whom you want to do business and let them try your products.
+If your product is of outstanding quality, it should sell itself.
+But you must get people to try it.

-According to P.D. of Wild Wheat, one of the biggest mistakes in opening a bakery is not finding and keeping the best employees.
-With 36 full and part-time staff people P.D. offers this insight:
+P.D. stated that one of the biggest mistakes in opening a bakery is not finding and keeping the best employees.
+With 36 full and part-time staff, P.D. offers this insight:

 If you can already smell the heavenly croissants baking in your oven, then it might be time to get started with your steps on how to start a bakery!
 Follow our guide to leap over many of the hurdles beginning entrepreneurs and bakers face.